misingnoglic/misingnoglic.github.io/index.md

   priority: 1.0
 ---

 Hello, welcome to my website!
-I can't afford a home in the Bay Area, but I can afford a home page ;)
+I CAN afford a home in the Bay Area, but I can afford a home page ;)

 [Click here](https://goo.gl/forms/jzaFhUpZ6x17oOJh2) to sign up for email updates.